Want to work in Italy without a visa? No problem!

-Most English-speaking countries can work in Italy without a visa with because they have an agreement with Italy (and all areas within the Schengen Agreement) allowing you to enter the country for 90 days as a tourist – this means everyone from Canada, Australia, and the U.S can teach with ACLE for a maximum of 90 days, and if you’re from Ireland or the UK you’re free to work all summer (pending Brexit).
+Most English-speaking countries can work in Italy without a visa with because they have an agreement with Italy (and all areas within the Schengen Agreement) allowing you to enter the country for 90 days as a tourist – this means everyone from Canada, Australia, New Zealand, and the U.S can teach with ACLE for a maximum of 90 days, and if you’re from Ireland or the UK you’re free to work all summer (pending Brexit).
 If you’re from South Africa, you will need to apply for a 90-day tourist visa (ACLE will give you a letter to help your application).

 How long can I work with ACLE for?

 You have to teach for a minimum of three weeks, but you can teach for the whole of summer if you like (June-September), so it’s really flexible.